Summer camp employment

 Sugar Creek is Christ-centered, Spirit-led, and Bible-fed!

-Our 660-acre property is full of meandering streams, lively ponds, high bluffs, peaceful prairies, and cozy cabins.
+Your 660-acre summer workplace is among clean coldwater streams, lively ponds, high bluffs, peaceful prairies, cozy cabins, and a comfy staff-only lodge.

-We emphasize small group relational ministry through a well-established decentralized village system.
-Campers live in “villages” of 15–50 youth each week, and each counselor typically leads a group of 4–8 campers in grades K–12.
+At Sugar Creek you have a powerful, meaningful role with kids, thanks to small group relational ministry programs in a well-established decentralized system.
+Campers live in multiple “villages” each with about 15–50 youth each week.
+Each counselor typically leads a group of just 4–8 campers all of the same age level, with programs for grades K-12.

 Listen to heartfelt reflections from staff who found purpose, growth, and community while serving at camp.